-Our business relies on premium customers.
+Our business depends upon premium customers for a certain portion of our gaming revenue.
 We often extend credit, and we may not be able to collect gaming receivables from our credit players or credit play may decrease.

 Although the law in Macau permits casino operators to extend credit to gaming customers, our Macau Operations may not be able to collect all of its gaming receivables from its credit players.
 We expect that our Macau Operations will be able to enforce these obligations only in a limited number of jurisdictions, including Macau.
 To the extent our gaming customers are visitors from other jurisdictions, we may not have access to a forum in which we will be able to collect all of our gaming receivables because, among other reasons, courts of many jurisdictions do not enforce gaming debts and we may encounter forums that will refuse to enforce such debts.
 Our inability to collect gaming debts could have a significant negative impact on our financial condition and results of operations.